mankai-chow/FuzzifiED.jl/docs/src/intro.md

 ## Model construction

+In this section, we review the process to construct a model on fuzzy sphere and extract conformal data.
+We are especially devoted to the technical detail that is rarely covered by other literature.

 ### Projection onto the lowest Landau level

 To build the setup of fuzzy sphere, we consider a sphere with radius $R$ and put a $4\pi s$-monopole at its centre.
 Consider free electrons moving on the sphere.
 The monopole will modify the single particle Hamilltonian.